Cast39/MQTT_Device_Controls/README.md

 # MQTT_Device_Controls
-A handy tool to use Android 11's new Device Control feature to Control MQTT devices
+A handy tool to use Android 11's new Device Control feature to control MQTT devices

 ## Overview
 tbf